Minnesota isn’t just the land of 10,000 lakes – it’s also the land of thousands of amazing campgrounds!

 The Mille Lacs Kathio State Park is known for its wildlife and history.
 There is a fire and observation tower that visitors can climb which goes 100 feet into the air.

-This Minnesota Camping destination has a large variety of options for your sleeping arrangements should you decide to embark on a two-hour drive and stay in Flandrau State Park’s campgrounds.
+Flandrau State Park has a large variety of options for your sleeping arrangements should you decide to stay here.

-There are many places to stay in this Minnesota campground.
 Group campsites can hold up to 128 people, making it a great place for church or family gatherings.
-A gift shop is nearby, as is a grocery store and restaurants.
+A gift shop is located nearby as is a grocery store and restaurants.

 This Northwoods park is just a stone’s throw from the Boundary Waters Canoe Area Wilderness and offers miles of shoreline to explore.
-You can swim at the park’s beach, cast a fishing line or take to the woods and get on a trail, all making this a favorite Minnesota camping destination.
+You can swim at the park’s beach, cast a fishing line, or take to the woods and hike on a trail.

-The park’s campground, complete with showers and restrooms, has 73 sites, 45 of which have electricity.
-There are also four backpacking sites, one boat-accessible site, five camper cabins and one rustic group camping site.
+Bear Head State Park’s campground is complete with showers and restrooms.
+It has 73 campsites, 45 of which have electricity.
+There are also four walk-in sites, one boat-accessible site, five camper cabins, and one rustic group camping site.

 For more seclusion, hop on the nearby Twin Lakes Canoe Route to get to one of the five backpacking sites accessible by water.